 The Listening Guide: Bruce Harris “Soundview” – NQ Jazz

 By Editor, NQ Jazz his week’s theme is quartets.
 Trumpeter Bruce Harris strikes an elegant balance between traditional and contemporary jazz styles on his sophomore album, Soundview.
-Leading a quartet which features Sullivan Fortner on piano, David Wong on bass, and Aaron Kimmel on drums, the Wynton Marsalis-touted composer and leader covers a couple of … Read More
+Leading a quartet … Read More

 FEATURE: The Complete Louis Armstrong Columbia and RCA Victor Studio Sessions 1946-1966 – Jazz da Gama

-By Raul da Gama, Jazz da Gama “The fast-paced rhythm of the world of Jazz was changing and Mr Armstrong being the pioneer that he was perhaps took his time reacting to the changes.
-But when he did, it was what everyone had been waiting for; a return to the style of his greatest achievements, … Read More
+By Raul da Gama, Jazz da Gama “The fast-paced rhythm of the world of Jazz was changing and Mr Armstrong being the pioneer that he was perhaps took his time … Read More

 TAKE FIVE: Gerry Gibbs “Songs From My Father” – WBGO

 By Nate Chinen, WBGO Chick Corea Akoustic Band LIVE may be Corea’s final scheduled release, but it isn’t his last recorded work.
-That distinction belongs to Songs From My Father, the new album by drummer Gerry Gibbs.
-Read more here.
+That distinction belongs to Songs From My Father, … Read More

 INTERVIEW: Allan Harris Discusses Career as Jazz Singer – The Bay State Banner

 by Scott Haas, The Bay State Banner Jazz and soul vocalist Allan Harris is finding new audiences to add to his fan base that stretches back decades.
-A fixture of the NYC music scene, Harris has a new album out this year with all of the songs his own compositions, and he just completed a sold-out gig … Read More
+A fixture of the NYC … Read More

 THE WEEK IN JAZZ: John Minnock’s Performance of ‘You Don’t Know What Love Is’ – Jazziz

-by Matt Micucci, Jazziz “Vocalist John Minnock has shared with us his live performance of the classic song, “You Don’t Know What Love Is,” also featuring saxophone great Dave Liebman.
-The performance was recorded last year at New York’s Feinstein’s/54 Below, where Minnock will be returning for a concert celebrating his most recent album, last … Read More
+by Matt Micucci, Jazziz “Vocalist John Minnock has shared with us his live performance of the classic song, “You Don’t Know What Love Is,” also featuring saxophone great Dave Liebman. … Read More

 FEATURE: Keith Loftis’ ‘Original State’ in New Release Cheat Sheet – Jazziz

 by Matt Micucci, Jazziz “Saxophonist/composer Keith Loftis releases today his first album in about a decade and his fourth as a leader overall.
-Original State is a fine swinging showcase of his compositional abilities, featuring an all-star cast including pianist John Chin, bassist Eric Wheeler and drummer Willie Jones III.”
-Read the full New Release … Read More
+Original State is a fine swinging showcase … Read More

 JAZZ ALBUM OF THE WEEK: The Complete Louis Armstrong Columbia & RCA Victor Studio Sessions, 1946-66 – WRTI

-by Matt Silver, WRTI Louis Armstrong is so often framed as a jazz forefather that it becomes easy to lose sight of how much music—really good music—he recorded in the late ’40s, ’50s, and even well into the 1960s.
-With the release of The Complete Louis Armstrong Columbia & RCA Victor Studio Sessions, 1946-66, Mosaic … Read More
+by Matt Silver, WRTI Louis Armstrong is so often framed as a jazz forefather that it becomes easy to lose sight of how much music—really good music—he recorded in the … Read More

 FEATURE: Mosaic Records Presents The Complete Louis Armstrong Columbia & RCA Victor Studio Sessions 1946-66

-by Tom Henry, Toledo Blade Jazz aficionados are abuzz about a massive boxed set recently published by Mosaic Records, The Complete Louis Armstrong Columbia & RCA Victor Studio Sessions 1946-66.
-It’s a gorgeous, seven-CD collection of important work Armstrong did during the latter half of his career.
-Read the full feature story here.
+by Tom Henry, Toledo Blade Jazz aficionados are abuzz about a massive boxed set recently published by Mosaic Records, The Complete Louis Armstrong Columbia & RCA Victor Studio Sessions 1946-66. … Read More

 FEATURE: Tomoko Omura on Blending Jazz With Japanese Folk Tales – Bandcamp

-by Dave Sumner, Bandcamp “In 2015, Japanese violinist Tomoko Omura decided to arrange 10 well-known Japanese songs—a mix of old folk songs and popular modern tunes—for performance as jazz pieces on an album she would title Roots.
-The inspiration for the project was relatively straightforward.
-‘I was looking for something I could bring to jazz,” she explains. … Read More
+by Dave Sumner, Bandcamp “In 2015, Japanese violinist Tomoko Omura decided to arrange 10 well-known Japanese songs—a mix of old folk songs and popular modern tunes—for performance as jazz pieces on … Read More